Do you know what the foundation of each good team is?

 When we lack the freedom provided by consistency, we feel trapped.
 When we work in a team in which we cannot be our true authentic selves, we are not able to feel a sense of belonging to that team.
 Not to mention pride and happiness.

-What can do tremendous damage to
+What can do tremendous damage to every team?

 The answer is — fear.
 Fear of being misunderstood.
 Or punished if they say something they shouldn’t.
 Fear of being rejected by others.
 Fear of being embarrassed or look stupid.
 Inadequate.
 Or insufficient.
 Ungrateful.